pombredanne/centidb/docs/index.rst

 The first attempt came during 2011 while porting from App Engine and a Datastore-alike was needed.
 All alternatives included so much weirdness (Java?
-JavaScript in the DB?
+JavaScript?
 BSON?
-Auto-magico-sharding?
-``PageFaultRetryableSection``?!?) that I eventually canned the project, rendered incapable of picking something as *simple as a database* that was *good enough*, overwhelmed by false promises, fake distinctions and overstated greatness in the endless PR veiled by marketing site designs, and driven by people for whom the embodiment of *elegance* is the choice of font on a Powerpoint slide.
+Auto-magico-sharding? ``PageFaultRetryableSection``?!?) that I eventually canned the project, rendered incapable of picking something as *simple as a database* that was *good enough*, overwhelmed by false promises, fake distinctions and overstated greatness in the endless PR veiled by marketing site designs, and driven by people for whom the embodiment of *elegance* is the choice of font on a Powerpoint slide.

-Storing data isn't hard: it has effectively been solved **since at least 1972** when the B-tree appeared, also known as the core of SQLite 3, the core of MongoDB, and just about 90% of all DBMS wheel reinventions existing in th 40 years since.
+Storing data isn't hard: it has effectively been solved **since at least 1972** when the B-tree appeared, also known as the core of SQLite 3, the core of MongoDB, and just about 90% of all DBMS wheel reinventions existing in the 40 years since.
 Yet today when faced with a B-tree adulterated with JavaScript and a million more dumb concepts, upon rejecting it as **junk** we are instantly drowned in the torrential cries of a million: *"you just don't get it!"*.
 I